ibm-cloud-docs/key-protect/cli-reference-039.md

 {: #kp-import-token-create-039}

-[Create an import token](/docs/key-protect?topic=key-protect-create-import-tokens) in the {{site.data.keyword.keymanagementserviceshort}} service instance that you specify.
+[Create an import token](/docs/key-protect?topic=key-protect-create-import-tokens) in the {{site.data.keyword.keymanagementserviceshort}} instance that you specify.

 ```